 Citric Acid Pickle – a safe and non-toxic pickle

-- Citric Acid (anhydrous fine granular citric acid – MSDS) is the new, “green” pickle but, there are a few disadvantages:
+Citric Acid (anhydrous fine granular citric acid) is the new, “green” pickle but, there are a few disadvantages:

 - It doesn’t last as long as the SB.
 Actually, it has a lot less longevity than traditional pickle.

 - It can grow mold – if it sits cold too long.
-Heat it up a few times a week.
-It does get moldy.
+Maybe not so much if you heat it up daily.
 Mine sat for a few weeks and created a cloud-like mold.
-But, the mold was easily removable.
-I think the mold can be avoided with frequent use.
+But, the mold was easily removable with a scoop.

-- And because of the mold, can smell funky – although, I never noticed a weird smell.
+- Because of the mold, some say it can smell funky although, I have never noticed any odor.

-- It is not as quick as Sodium Bisulfate pickle
+- It doesn’t clean the metal as fast as the Sodium Bisulfate pickle does.

-- The higher the temperature, the better it works which can result in burns from a really hot pickle – so, be careful!
+- The higher the temperature, the better it works – which can result in burns from a really hot pickle – so, be careful!

-- A safer, non-toxic pickle (don’t inhale it!).
-Add more citric acid as the solution weakens or make new.
+- Add more citric acid as the solution weakens or make up a new batch.